mark-watson/SwiftAI-book/manuscript/llm_anthropic.md

 Here, I decided to not write a new client library for the Anthropic APIs since there are several existing high quality libraries for accessing the Anthropic Claude APIs.

-This is not a strong recommendation of one Anthropic client library over another, but I very much enjoy using the following project because of the simplicity of it’s API:
+This is not a strong recommendation of one Anthropic client library over another, but I very much enjoy using the following project because of the simplicity of its API:

 {linenos=off}
 ~~~~~~~~